RheaH/MemoryGame/README.md

 Important Notes

 Made as a part of Udacity's Intro to Programming Nanodegree (IPND).
-Uses starter code provided by Udacity to assist with HTML, CSS, and shuffle function Modal HTML and CSS code referenced from https://www.w3schools.com/howto/howto_css_modals.asp
+Uses starter code provided by Udacity to assist with HTML, CSS, and shuffle function.

+Resources
+Modal HTML and CSS code referenced from https://www.w3schools.com/howto/howto_css_modals.asp

 How To Play